 Cohen argues that there are three different “levels” or “degrees” of Kant’s a priori.
 He claims that the first of these is inessential for Kant’s philosophy, and consists in the apparently permanent “metaphysical” structures we can discover in our own thought by means of introspection.
 The second level of the a priori consists in the forms of sensibility and the understanding, that is, space, time, and the categories.
 But the necessity of these forms ultimately derives from the necessity of the third level of the a priori, because the forms of sensibility and understanding are “scientific abstractions” (Cohen 1987 [1871b], 83–84) from that third level.
 The third level is thus the most important of the three levels.
 Cohen argues that a priori laws in this most important, third sense consist in the “formal conditions of the possibility of experience.”
 Or, as he also sometimes puts it, the a priori in this third sense consists in laws that are “constitutive of” of the possibility of experience.
 For Cohen, these necessary, a priori laws define what an object of experience is for us.
 (Klaus Christian Köhnke identifies this point in Cohen as the source of the central Marburg School doctrine that a priori laws “generate” objects of possible experience [Köhnke 1991, 178–84].)

 According to Cohen, for Kant mathematical natural science is the starting-point of philosophical investigation.
 It is the explanandum that Kantian philosophy seeks to explain.
-It is then up to philosophy to identify and articulate the a priori laws in that experience that explain its objectivity.
-If it is less than obvious that this is Kant's method in the Critique of Pure Reason, Cohen insists, it is at least clear in the Prolegomena.
-There, Kant is explicit that he begins by assuming that mathematical natural science provides us with genuine objective knowledge, and that it contains synthetic a priori principles; Kant is likewise explicit that his task is to identify the necessary conditions of those principles' possibility, and that doing so will explain the objectivity of mathematical natural science.
+It is then up to philosophy to identify and articulate the a priori laws in that experience that are responsible for making it objective.
+If it is less than obvious that this is Kant’s method in the Critique of Pure Reason, Cohen insists, it is at least clear in the Prolegomena.
+There, Kant is explicit that he begins by assuming that mathematical natural science provides us with genuine objective knowledge, and that it contains synthetic a priori principles; Kant is likewise explicit that his task is to identify the necessary conditions of those principles’ possibility, and that doing so will explain the objectivity of mathematical natural science.
 (Kant is also explicit that this method, which in the Prolegomena he calls the ‘analytic method,’ is not the method he uses in the Critique of Pure Reason, nor would it be suitable for the full project of the Critique.
 Cohen seems cheerfully undaunted by this textual anomaly.)
+(See Rendl 2018 for discussion of Cohen’s motivations for taking the analytic method of the Prolegomena as his guide.)

-Cohen's student and colleague at Marburg, Paul Natorp, would emphasize a major advantage of the transcendental method for Cohen (Natorp 1912, 196–7).
-This method allowed him to avoid what he took to be the two major errors of other post-Kantian philosophy.
+Cohen’s colleague at Marburg, Natorp, would emphasize a major advantage of the transcendental method for Cohen (Natorp 1912, 196–7).
+This method allows Cohen to avoid what he and his students took to be the two major errors of other post-Kantian philosophy.
 First, because Cohen sought to explain the possibility of experience by appeal to a priori laws in it, he avoided the physiologically-oriented psychologism of Helmholtz and Lange, among others.
 But second, the transcendental method anchors Kantian philosophy to mathematical natural science as its starting point.
-This anchor would prevent philosophy from taking off on the speculative, metaphysical flights of fancy that, in the minds of many Kantian philosophers in the 1860s and 1870s, decisively undermined the Idealist Naturphilosophie of the first half of the nineteenth century.
-For Cohen and his students, the transcendental method thus made possible a philosophy that was properly scientific, without absorbing it completely into physiology and psychology.
+This anchor prevents philosophy from taking off on the speculative, metaphysical flights of fancy that, in the minds of many Kantian philosophers in the 1860s and 1870s, decisively undermined the Idealist Naturphilosophie of the first half of the nineteenth century.
+For Cohen and his students, the transcendental method thus makes possible a philosophy that is properly scientific, without absorbing it completely into physiology and psychology.

 Cohen’s 1883 The Principle of the Infinitesimal Method and its History and the second, 1885 edition of Kant’s Theory of Experience reveal the considerable extent to which he modified and deepened his epistemology and philosophy of science over the course of the 1870s and early 1880s.
 In one move that marks his increasing clarity about his own views, he abandons the term “theory of knowledge” [Erkenntnistheorie] as irredeemably psychologistic, since it was too closely associated with psychologically-oriented projects such as Helmholtz’s.
 Instead, he proposes to call the project of his theoretical philosophy “critique of knowledge” [Erkenntniskritik].

-Cohen thought the transcendental method must be used in ethics, no less than in epistemology and philosophy of science.
+Cohen did not restrict his use of the transcendental method to epistemology and philosophy of science.
+As Sebastian Luft argues, “the exact sciences are his point of departure, but they are not the only object of critique” (Luft 2015, 58).
+For Cohen, the transcendental method must be applied to ethics as well.
 He thus sought to extend its application beyond a treatment of the laws of nature to the laws of human action.
-He ultimately argued the that result of this application was a Kantian ethical justification for democratic socialism.
+He ultimately argued that the result of this application was a Kantian ethical justification for democratic socialism.

 Cohen’s first attempt to apply the transcendental method to ethics was his Kant’s Foundations of Ethics, which first appeared in 1877.
 In it, he is motivated by a dissatisfaction that Kant could not provide a transcendental deduction of the moral law the way he had for the categories in the first Critique (Cohen 1877, 179).
 In the first Critique, Kant had argued that the categories are justified, because they are necessary conditions for the possibility of experience.
 But in the Critique of Practical Reason, he argued that the moral law cannot be justified as a necessary condition of experience, because we can experience ourselves only as beings whose actions have natural causes, and cannot experience ourselves as free moral agents.
 Thus, Kant insisted, the moral law must be the sole “fact of reason”—a fact that has no, but needs no, justification beyond the force with which it impresses itself on us (Kant 1999 , 5:31, 5:47–8).
 Cohen thinks this was an inadequate justification of the moral law.
 He attempts to show that an improved justification results from transcendental reflection on the idea of a pure will, that is, the idea of a will that is not conditioned by any antecedent causes and is therefore free.
 With Kant, he argues that such a will is possible only on the condition that the moral law applies to it.
 But unlike Kant, he does not assert the actuality of a pure, free will.
 Rather, he argues that freedom of the will is itself a regulative ideal, an end at which we aim our actions (Cohen 1877, 199–201ff.).